amusarra/scheduler-manager-gogoshell-command/README.md

 To start testing the plugin you need:

 1.   clone this repository
 2.   build project
 3.   deploy OSGi module (it.dontesta.labs.liferay.gogo.scheduler.manager-$version.jar)

+From your terminal execute the commands:

 	$ git clone https://github.com/amusarra/scheduler-manager-gogoshell-command.git
 	$ cd scheduler-manager-gogoshell-command